disclaimer

 • Embezzlement

 Unlike most states, which provide penalties for a category of offenses, California’s penal code defines the punishment for most misdemeanors.
-In cases where the state statutes do not provide penalties, the courts may impose a maximum penalty of up to $1000 in fines and/or six months in jail.
-Being convicted of a misdemeanor can have several serious implications, one of which is the inclusion of the offense in the subject’s criminal court record.
-Misdemeanors result in a criminal record if:
+In cases where the state statutes do not provide penalties, the courts may impose a six-month imprisonment, and/or fines of up to $1000.00.

 Can I Get a Misdemeanor Removed from a Record in California?